Coalfire-CF/terraform-aws-organization/README.md

 ## Dependencies

-List any dependencies here.
-E.g. security-core, region-setup
+- region-setup

 ## Resource List

-Insert a high-level list of resources created as a part of this module.
-E.g.
+A high-level list of resources created as a part of this module.

-- Storage Account
+- AWS Organization with org level services
-- Containers
+  - Guard Duty
-- Storage share
+  - Security Hub
-- Lifecycle policy
+  - AWS Config
-- CMK key and Iam Role Assignment
-- Monitor diagnostic setting
+  - Cloudtrail

 ## Code Updates